 Yes, the largest indoor karting facility on the West Coast is at K1 Speed Go Kart Track.
 Adults and junior drivers (must be 48″ tall) can rev up an Italian electric Pro Kart (zero emissions).

-What is your favorite thing to do in Carlsbad with kids?
+What are your favorite things to do in Carlsbad with kids?
 See also my complete list of family activities in San Diego.

 *Photos are provided courtesy of Visit Carlsbad.

 Katie Dillon is the managing editor of La Jolla Mom.
 She helps readers plan San Diego vacations through her hotel expertise (that stems from living in a Four Seasons hotel) and local connections.
 Readers have access to exclusive discounts on theme park tickets (like Disneyland and San Diego Zoo) and perks at luxury hotels worldwide through her.
 She also shares insider tips for visiting major cities worldwide like Hong Kong, London, Paris, and Shanghai that her family has either lived in or visits regularly (or both).

 Planning a Trip to San Diego?
 Start Here!

 And, don’t forget to save money on sightseeing with my discount tickets or a Go San Diego Card.

 Explore More in Carlsbad